OtchiTan/One-Piece-Wiki/docs/Manuel des Joueurs/Chapitre 8.md

 Give a basic description of any Devil Fruit you have seen before, or a Devil Fruit name, category, or power that might reasonably exist.
 For example, describing a Logia Devil Fruit power which allows you to transform into flames might closest resemble a description of the Mera Mera no Mi.
 Using a Devil Fruit Book to list the exact name of a Devil Fruit will make this process more precise, since it should list the names and powers of every known Devil Fruit power.
 Once the Devil Fruit power is described or named, you sense the Devil Fruit's location.
 If there is no existing Devil Fruit which quite matches your description or if your requirements are too vague, the DM may randomly choose a Devil Fruit closest to your description instead.

 You know the exact location of the chosen Devil Fruit for the duration of the spell.
 You can precisely point to it on any map and know the exact routes to take to find it, unless it is located in uncharted territory, in which case you will only have a sense of the general direction it is in.
-If the Devil Fruit has been consumed by a creature or object, you know the exact location of that creature or object for the duration of the spell instead (as if using Localisation de créature or Localisation d'objet, without any of the distance limitations).
+If the Devil Fruit has been consumed by a creature or object, you know the exact location of that creature or object for the duration of the spell instead (as if using [Localisation de créature](https://www.aidedd.org/dnd/sorts.php?vf=localisation-de-creature) or [Localisation d'objet](https://www.aidedd.org/dnd/sorts.php?vf=localisation-d-objet), without any of the distance limitations).

 #### Ice Age

-_9th level evocation_
+_Niveau 9 evocation_

 **Casting Time:** 1 action